 The phone support works well.
 I never struggled to connect with an agent, and they were always really helpful in answering my questions — no matter how complicated my questions were.

 However, the live chat was more frustrating.
 I waited a long while for responses, and I often couldn’t open the live chat at all.

-That said, Norton provides an excellent knowledge base where you can access FAQs, product guides, and more.
-I found this knowledge base so comprehensive that I often didn’t need to contact Norton’s customer support.
+However, Norton provides a fantastic knowledge base, complete with FAQs, product guides, and more, which I found so comprehensive that I often didn’t need to reach out to Norton’s customer support.